d8bauxit8/low-resource-protocol/README.md

 ## About the protocol
 When I designed the protocol, I tried to keep it in my mind to be easy and safe using.
-Thus the base of protocol is the frames.
+Thus, the base of protocol is the frames.
 One frame contains every information on which the transmission needs that the data flow reach the right device.
 This frames similar to IP frames however I had to keep it in mind these devices have few resources, so I had to collect that relevant transmission information which is absolutely needed the right communication.
-As a result each frames consist of 2 main parts which are the headers and the data parts.<br>
+As a result each frame consist of 2 main parts which are the headers, and the data parts.<br>
 It looks like: `[ HEADERS ] [ DATA ]`

 As this MCUs usually use (E)USART module at the transmission which can only send 8 bits in one stroke, so the protocol just supports this.
-Thus if you have an extra 9th bit in your devices' register, use the parity bit checking.
+Thus, if you have an extra 9th bit in your devices' register, use the parity bit checking.
 If there is no hardware support in your MCU, there is a parity bit checker in this library which you can available in the [`parity_bit.c`](src/parity_bit.c) file.